SabryAbdelrazek999/gradProject/replit.md

 - Home - Overview dashboard with recent activity
 - Dashboard - Comprehensive analytics with charts and statistics
 - Scan Now - Interface for initiating new scans
-- Scheduling - Automated scan configuration
+- Scheduling - Automated scan configuration with frequency options
 - Reports - Scan history and vulnerability reports
 - Settings - Application configuration and API key management
 - About/FAQ - Documentation and help pages